-This page was written in the days (not long ago) when the normal method of connecting to the Internet was by a dialup modem.
+This page was written in the days (not so long ago) when the normal method of connecting to the Internet was by a dialup modem.
 The advent of broadband means that the term Modem now means something very different.
 A Broadband modem is now normally supplied by your Internet Service Provider (ISP) and they come in two main varieties - either for a BT land line type or one for a Cable system (e.g. Virgin Media).
 See Wikipedia Instead of being inside the computer the Modem is connected to a computer via an Ethernet port (or can be connected to a USB port).

-All modern computers have this socket, which is slightly larger than the socket into which some of the older dialup modems were plugged.
+All modern (PC) computers have this socket, which is slightly larger than the socket into which some of the older dialup modems were plugged.

 The rear of the router looks like this, showing the sockets to which a number of PCs can be attached with inexpensive Ethernet cables